Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/amalgamite.md

 abilities_mid:
   - name: "Destabilizing Field"
     desc: " ([[aura]], [[conjuration]]);  40 feet.
 A creature that begins its turn within the area feels its body begin to stretch and must succeed at a DC 33 Fortitude save or become destabilized.
-A destabilized creature emits a 10-foot destabilizing field aura and becomes [[sickened|sickened 1]].
-The destabilization ends when the creature is no longer [[sickened|sickened]].
+A destabilized creature emits a 10-foot destabilizing field aura and becomes [[rules/conditions.md#Sickened|sickened 1]].
+The destabilization ends when the creature is no longer [[rules/conditions.md#Sickened|sickened]].
 A creature that succeeds at its saving throw against the aura is temporarily immune to all destabilizing fields for 1 minute."
   - name: "Displace"
     desc: "⬲ __Trigger__ The amalgamite is hit by a [[Strike]] __Effect__  The amalgamite Repositions itself or Transposes itself with another creature.
 If the amalgamite successfully changes its location, it and any Transposed creature take half damage from the triggering [[Strike]]."
 abilities_bot: